lad-sapienza/BraDypUS/bdus-docs/migration-from-v3.md

 # Migration from v3

 ## TL;DR
+- `db_engine` value in app_data.json is now required, should be set to "sqlite" for previous applications
 - Rename column `charts.query` to `charts.sql`
 - Rename column `queries.table` to `queries.tb`
 - Add column `queries.vals TEXT`